Honors Course Descriptions

 HON 321 Honors Directed Research

 This optional course allows an Honors student with interests in a particular subject area to research that area under the direction of a faculty supervisor.
 The research may be carried out in any subject area.
-Prerequisites: honors student status and permission.
+Prerequisites: honors student and permission.
 Cr.
 1-3

 HON 331 Honors Directed Study

 This optional course allows an Honors student to design a reading course in collaboration with a faculty supervisor.
 It is of particular value to students with self-designed majors who may need to supplement existing courses with additional material.
-Prerequisites: honors student status and permission.
+Prerequisites: honors student and permission.
 Cr.
 1-3